 Duke was one of the first institutions in the country to successfully establish a kidney transplant program in 1965.
-Since then, Duke's transplantation programs have achieved many more national and regional milestones, including the state's first successful liver and heart transplants.
-Annually DUH performs over 250 solid organ transplants including heart, intestine, kidney, liver, lung, and pancreas transplants in pediatric and adult recipients.
+Since then, Duke's transplantation programs have achieved many more national and regional milestones, including the state's first successful liver, heart, hand, and abdominal wall transplants.
+Annually the Duke Transplant Center performs over 500 solid organ transplants including heart, intestine, kidney, liver, lung, pancreas, and vascularized composite tissue transplants in pediatric and adult recipients.
 Clinical pharmacy services are provided to all of the organ groups via a multidisciplinary approach.

-The PGY2 residency in solid organ transplant pharmacy at DUH consists of 12 months of training and experience working with the various transplant disciplines.
-Due to the diverse experiences at DUH, the residency year is tailored to adapt to the needs and interests of the individual resident while still producing a clinical pharmacist with the knowledge required to care for a solid organ transplant recipient.
+The solid organ transplant residency is a specialized program consisting of 12 months of training in various transplant settings.
+The program is designed to include several core experiences necessary for establishing a foundation of solid organ transplant knowledge.
+Due to the diverse experiences at Duke, the residency year is tailored to adapt to the needs and interests of the individual resident.

 Excellence will be achieved by:

 - Modeling excellence in solid organ transplant pharmaceutical care

 - Serving as professional role models for pharmacy students and PGY1 residents